In order to have a really good result Bitting a variety of Horses you have to have a good range of Snaffles and Dressage legal Snaffles to choose from

 A well-made and designed bit should be engineered to have release and reward built into the design so the riders hand can maintain a light rein contact and not have to constantly give away too much contact to compensate for the bit

-When you are assessing the comfort of the bit your horse is wearing despite the advertising and the claims that some companies make just try this simple test
+When you are assessing the comfort of the bit your horse is wearing despite the advertising and the claims that some companies make.

 Your hand represents your Horses lower jaw and your friends hands represent your hands on the end of the reins

-If the bit you are using on your horse pinches your hand with finger pressure imagine how it feels to your horse when you are applying more pressure with upper body weight applied to your signal
+If the bit you are using on your horse pinches your hand with finger pressure imagine how it feels to your horse when you are applying more pressure with whole arm and some upper body weight applied to your signal

-Now decide whether the bit you have on your Horse is fair, comfortable and gives him or her the right signals and reward or whether it is restrictive and pinches.
+Now decide whether the bit you have on your Horse is fair, comfortable and gives him or her the right conformational comfort and the right signals and reward or whether it is restrictive and pinches.

-Also look at your bit critically is it symmetrical and even all through the mouthpiece a Horse will not go evenly forward into your hands if the mouthpiece of its bit is uneven and asymmetrical.
+Is it symmetrical and even all through the mouthpiece? a Horse will not go evenly forward into your hands if the mouthpiece of its bit is uneven and asymmetrical.

 Your hand represents your Horses lower jaw and your friends hands represent your hands on the end of the reins

-If the bit you are using on your horse pinches your hand with finger pressure imagine how it feels to your horse when you are applying more pressure with upper body weight applied to your signal
+If the bit you are using on your horse pinches your hand with finger pressure imagine how it feels to your horse when you are applying more pressure with whole arm and some upper body weight applied to your signal

-Now decide whether the bit you have on your Horse is fair, comfortable and gives him or her the right signals and reward or whether it is restrictive and pinches.
+Now decide whether the bit you have on your Horse is fair, comfortable and gives him or her the right conformational comfort and the right signals and reward or whether it is restrictive and pinches.

-Also look at your bit critically is it symmetrical and even all through the mouthpiece a Horse will not go evenly forward into your hands if the mouthpiece of its bit is uneven and asymmetrical.
+Is it symmetrical and even all through the mouthpiece? a Horse will not go evenly forward into your hands if the mouthpiece of its bit is uneven and asymmetrical.

 Think Mouthpiece first and then what sort of cheek to gain maximum support